Behçet’s disease (BD) is a rare immune disorder that causes inflammation of the blood vessels. It can affect both arteries and veins of any size.

 Next, they will usually order blood tests, x-rays, and other types of tests to confirm their diagnosis and rule out other possible conditions.

-Looking for inflammation: BD is an autoinflammatory disease so these tests are expected to have abnormal results.
+Blood tests looking for inflammation: Behçet’s is an autoinflammatory disease so these tests are expected to have abnormal results.
 Common tests include a Complete Blood Count (CBC), Erythrocyte Sedimentation Rate (ESR), and C-Reactive Protein (CRP)

 X-rays: A baseline (start) chest X-ray is often ordered so doctors can look for changes to the pulmonary arteries and monitor the progression of the disease over time.